lorig135/docsstyleguide/User Actions.md

 - Verb:Supply the information.
 - Noun: We have a supply of files.

-## Support*
-- Do not use as a verb; use as a noun or an adjective.
-- These examples refer to Customer Support:
-    - Noun: ForgeRock provides commercial support for the ForgeRock Identity Platform.
-    - Adjective: For supported components, containers, and Java versions, see the following:

 ## Try*
 - Verb: Try to commit the changes.
 - Noun: Give the installation another try.